 make EXTENSIONS=search binary

-produces a zot binary with only the search feature enabled.
+zot binary with only the search feature enabled.

 zot CI/CD process attempts to align with the Open Source Security Foundation (OSSF) best practices guidelines to achieve high code quality.